-Individual partners are exposed to the risk of joint and several liability for the debts of the partnership and their liability is unlimited.
-In the event that the partnership is sued, the assets of the individual partners will potentially be available to litigants and creditors.
+Individual partners are exposed to the risk of joint and several liability for the debts of the partnership and that liability is unlimited.
+If the partnership is sued, the assets of the individual partners will potentially be available to litigants and creditors.

-Partnerships do not provide for easy passing of control between generations.
-Where partnerships are used significant tax planning and the use of tax elections must be relied upon to cost-effectively pass control to the next generation.
+It’s not easy to change control of partnerships between generations.
+Significant tax planning and tax elections must be used to cost-effectively pass control to another generation.

-In Australia, the ATO will treat a changed partnership as a reconstituted continuing entity if the original partnership agreement incorporated a provision for a change in membership of the partnership and a number of factors are met.
-In other circumstances, where an existing partner retires or a new partner is admitted, the partnership is deemed to cease and a new partnership created.
+In Australia, the ATO will treat a changed partnership as a reconstituted continuing entity if the original partnership agreement included the provision for a change in membership and several other factors are met.
+In other circumstances, such as if an existing partner retires or a new partner is admitted, the partnership is deemed to cease, and a new partnership created.
 This requires two tax returns to be lodged in the income year the change occurs, among other steps.

-In New Zealand, ITA 2007 provisions provide for safe harbour and thresholds as to when a disposal of a partner’s interest will result in tax liabilities.
+In New Zealand, ITA 2007 provisions define thresholds for when disposing of a partner’s interest will result in tax liabilities.

 Method of accounting

-For Australian entities, if the practice consists solely of the income producing activities of the partners, then the cash method of accounting should be adopted.
-If the practice is conducting an accounting business with multiple employees, then the accruals method of accounting is most likely to be appropriate.
+If an Australian practice consists solely of partners’ income, then the cash method of accounting should be adopted.
+If the practice is conducting an accounting business with multiple employees, then the accruals method of accounting is more appropriate.

-For New Zealand entities, the cash method is inappropriate for professional service firms conducted through a general partnership.
+The cash method is not appropriate for professional service firms operating through a general partnership in New Zealand.

 Tax losses are allocated to the partners, generally in the same proportions as partnership income is distributed.
 In certain circumstances in Australia, the application of the non-commercial loss rules will need to be considered.

-A partnership is required to register if its projected annual turnover meets the registration turnover threshold, which is currently $75,000 for business taxpayers in Australia and NZ$60,000 in New Zealand.
+A partnership is required to register for GST if its projected annual turnover meets the registration turnover threshold of $75,000 for business taxpayers in Australia and NZ$60,000 in New Zealand.

-Further, in Australia, the ATO’s view is that, with the exception of a partnership carrying on an activity without a reasonable expectation of profit or gain, a general law partnership carries on an enterprise and may register for GST from the time it is formed.
-Upon formation, the partners each acquire an interest in the entity.
+The Australian Tax Office view is that a general law partnership carries on an enterprise and may register for GST from the time it is formed.
+The exception to this is a partnership carrying on an activity without a reasonable expectation of profit or gain,.
+Once formed the partners each acquire an interest in the entity.
 The partners’ consideration for their interests can include capital contributions or the promise to provide services, labour or skills.

 In Australia, individual partners can claim a deduction for personal superannuation contributions made to a complying superannuation fund, subject to conditions, including capping concessional contributions to $25,000.

-Alternatively, individual partners can set up administration companies to provide themselves with access to employer-sponsored superannuation contributions, as long as the company is established for the purpose of providing employer-sponsored superannuation benefits for professional practitioners.
+Alternatively, individual partners can set up administration companies to access employer-sponsored superannuation contributions, if the company is established for the purpose of providing employer-sponsored superannuation benefits for professional practitioners.
 Individuals automatically include an amount equal to the sum of any excess concessional contributions in their assessable income but can claim a non-refundable tax offset equal to 15 per cent of their excess concessional contributions.

 In Australia, capital contributions can be made from after-tax profits of each partner.
-Interest deductions on borrowed funds are available where a general law partnership borrows money to refinance partnership capital.
+Interest deductions on any borrowed funds are available where a general law partnership borrows to refinance partnership capital.
 Only the partners’ contributed capital can be refinanced using interest deductible loans.
-Interest incurred on borrowings used to finance a distribution from an asset revaluation reserve or an unrealised profit is not deductible.
+Interest incurred on borrowings used to finance a distribution from an asset revaluation reserve or an unrealised profit isn’t deductible.

 In New Zealand, interest deductions are available where a nexus exists between incurring an interest expense and deriving assessable income.

 CPA Australia regulations restrict partnerships to suitably qualified parties holding a public practice certificate.
-Partnerships otherwise meet all form of regulatory requirements simply.
+Partnerships must otherwise meet all form of regulatory requirements.

-In Australia, as most partnerships have the size to meet the taxation business test, taxation planning through the use of service trusts (or other service entities) is typically possible.
-Individual income tax rates apply to a partner’s share of a partnership’s net income but CGT rollovers and exemptions are potentially available.
+In Australia, as most partnerships have the size to meet the taxation business test, taxation planning using service trusts (or other service entities) is possible.
+Individual income tax rates apply to a partner’s share of a partnership’s net income but capital gains tax rollovers and exemptions are potentially available.